spinnaker/spinnaker.github.io/guides/developer/plugin-creators/project-config.md

    and metadata generation.
 2. Spinnaker services require JDK 1.8 compatible bytecode.
 3. Enable pf4j annotation processing to build plugin extension metadata
 4. The plugin APIs are marked as `compileOnly` so as to not include them in the resulting plugin jar.
-These dependencies must be loaded from the service's classloader, not the plugin classloader.
+These dependencies are loaded from the service's classloader, not the plugin classloader.
 5. You can include additional dependencies that your plugin requires.
 These dependencies will be bundled into the plugin and in a private classloader for the plugin.
 6. The `spinnakerPlugin` block is used to generate plugin and bundle metadata.
 The `serviceName` is the spinnaker service this plugin extends (and should match the service api dependency brought in in `(4)` above).